Soft-hard factorization of heavy-quark transport in QCD matter at finite chemical potential: Formalism

 The integration boundaries and auxiliary variables in Eqs.~(\ref{eq:ELoss_Hard})-(\ref{eq:KappaL_Hard_t}) are:

-As noted in Sec.~\ref{sec:gamma_HTLpQCD}, due to the finite heavy quark masses ($m_c = 1.5~\text{GeV}$, $m_b = 4.75~\text{GeV}$), the $s$- and $u$-channel cross-sections for heavy quark-gluon scattering are not divergent at small momentum transfer.
-Thus, the energy loss and momentum diffusion coefficients for these channels can be obtained by modifying the $t$-channel integrals [Eqs.~(\ref{eq:ELoss_Hard})-(\ref{eq:KappaL_Hard_t})] as follows: (1) set $|\vec{p}_2|_{\text{min}} = 0$ in Eq.~(\ref{eq:App_P2Min}); (2) set $\cos\psi|_{\text{max}} = 1$ in Eq.~(\ref{eq:App_PhiMax}); (3) set $t^\ast = 0$ in Eq.~(\ref{eq:App_tMin}).
+As noted in Sec.~\ref{sec:gamma_HTLpQCD}, due to the finite heavy quark masses ($m_c = 1.5~\text{GeV}$, $m_b = 4.75~\text{GeV}$), the $s$- and $u$-channel cross sections for heavy quark-gluon scattering are not divergent at small momentum transfer.
+Thus, the energy loss and momentum diffusion coefficients for these channels can be obtained by modifying the $t$-channel integrals [Eqs.~(\ref{eq:ELoss_Hard})-(\ref{eq:KappaL_Hard_t})] as follows: (i) set $|\vec{p}_2|_{\text{min}} = 0$ in Eq.~(\ref{eq:App_P2Min}); (ii) set $\cos\psi|_{\text{max}} = 1$ in Eq.~(\ref{eq:App_PhiMax}); (iii) set $t^\ast = 0$ in Eq.~(\ref{eq:App_tMin}).
 This yields